melanieplageman/autobench/README.md

 Results from running fio jobs are stored in a Postgres database.
 Before running fio jobs, create the Postgres results database, and run `roles/fio/files/schema.sql` to create the tables used for fio results.

-Once the fio results database is set up, provide the database connection information either by altering `roles/fio/defaults/main.yaml` or by providing these parameters as extra vars to the `ansible-playbook` command when running `fio.yaml` or `fio_combinations.yaml`.
+Once the fio results database is set up, provide the database connection information either by altering `roles/fio/defaults/main.yaml` or by providing these parameters as extra vars to the `ansible-playbook` command when running `fio.yaml`, `fio_combinations.yaml`, or `fio_auto.yaml`.

 The fio plays are meant to test the effect of different block device settings on overall performance of a given VM with a given disk.

-As such, both `fio.yaml` and `fio_combinations.yaml` will leverage the `disk_kernel` role which sets these settings.
+As such, `fio.yaml`, `fio_combinations.yaml`, and `fio_auto.yaml` all leverage the `disk_kernel` role which sets these settings.

+To change which kernel parameters are under test, you will also need to add code to set the new parameter in the `disk_kernel` role and add this setting to the `run` table in the `fio` role, both in the `run` table schema in `roles/fio/files/schema.sql` and the `INSERT` statement in the "Insert run settings and fio results to database" task in `roles/fio/tasks.main.yaml`.

-There are two ways to run fio jobs on VMs in autobench.
+There are three ways to run fio jobs on VMs in autobench:

 ### Method 1